keidarcy/shiny-octo-system-blog/docs/geek/backend/0003-how-to-Macroable-everything.md

 ---
-title: Understand Laravel Core Concepts 3 (how collection help us)
+title: Understand Laravel Core Concepts 4 (how to macroable your idea)
 date: 2020-01-01
 sidebar: 'auto'
 categories: